dhmit/gender_novels/gender_novels/deployment/static/markdowns/grammar_analysis.md

 information about the relationships between pairs of words in the sentence, allowing us to analyse the novels on a deeper level by utilizing information not just from the individual words but also from the ways they are employed in the sentences.
-Here is an example of a dependency tree for the sentence _"Bills on ports and immigration were submitted by Senator Brownback, Republican of Kansas"_:
+Here is an example of a dependency tree for the sentence _“Bills on ports and immigration were submitted by Senator Brownback, Republican of Kansas”_:

 ![Sentence Diagram](images/sentence_diagram.png "Sentence Diagram")